Nolan Jones Preview, Player Props: Rockies vs. Blue Jays

-On Friday, Nolan Jones (.229 batting average in his past 10 games, with three doubles, a triple, a home run, four walks and three RBI) and the Colorado Rockies play the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
-First pitch is at 8:40 PM ET.
+On Saturday, Nolan Jones (.686 slugging percentage in past 10 games, including two home runs) and the Colorado Rockies face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 8:10 PM ET.

-He racked up two extra-base hits in his last appearance (2-for-3 with two doubles) against the Braves.
+In his previous game, he reached base in all four of his plate appearances (3-for-3 with a triple, a home run and three RBI) against the Blue Jays.

 Nolan Jones Game Info & Props vs. the Blue Jays